 - People like sports because it’s a platform for emotional freedom of expression.
 Not unlike the theatre, really.

-- People like sports because they have money on the outcome at a bookmaker or top casino sites in the Philippines.
+- People like sports because they have money on the outcome at a bookmaker like casino gamers trying machines here.

 - People like sports because it’s visually pleasing.
 Let no man (or woman!) contest the fact that sports can be an art in its own right.

 - People like sports because it can often-times be a much-needed escape from reality.
 This may include simply needing to get one’s mind off of one’s problems, or even a major boredom buster.

 - People like sports because it brings about a sense of belonging; of being part of something greater than the self or something more purposeful than just the here and the now of everyday life.